Herwich012/gittest/README.md

 $ git branch -v
 ```

-It will returns something like
+It will return something like
 ```console
 * my_branch
   default_branch